-I choose projects if they peak my curiosity – if they interest me somehow and if I can do or learn about something.
-Usually there’s a sense of adventure attached to the projects I work on, such as when Wes [Anderson] asked me to join him to travel around to develop “Darjeeling Limited” .
-It was an invitation that was alluring and what I wanted to be a part of it.
-Of the different invitations and opportunities have floated by, the ones that were attractive were the ones that created the path of my life: of curiosity and of learning things, and introducing me to something I haven’t done before.
+I choose projects if they pique my curiosity—if they interest me somehow and if I can do or learn about something.
+Usually, there’s a sense of adventure attached to the projects I work on, such as when Wes [Anderson] asked me to join him to travel around to develop “Darjeeling Limited” .
+It was an invitation that was alluring, and what I wanted to be a part of it.
+Of the different invitations and opportunities that have floated by, the attractive ones created the path of my life—of curiosity and learning things and introducing me to something I haven’t done before.

-When you write a screenplay, do you have a favorite place / time to write, and if so, why?
+When you write a screenplay, do you have a favorite place or time to write, and if so, why?

-What’s fun about writing is to get a place set up, whether it’s putting a desk in a room where it wasn’t before, or buying new pencils or if you are traveling and you find a nice porch.
+What’s fun about writing is to get a place set up, whether it’s putting a desk in a room where it wasn’t before, or buying new pencils, or if you are traveling and you find a nice porch.
 A lot of it is getting the pleasure of getting something set up.
-This only sustains for a short time, because when you have difficulty writing, the bloom can wear off.
-I think time can go any way, but when I am collaborating with my cousin Jason Schwartzman (for “Mozart” most recently), we work well at night.
-We will have a Martini and then we’ll get to work.
-When I have jet lag and get up really early before anyone is awake and there are no distractions, it can be a fantastic time to write – that solitude is helpful.
-Sometimes I find it productive to write where there is a lot of commotion (airports or cafes) and you feel a sense of privacy within that environment.
+This only sustains for a short time because when you have difficulty writing, the bloom can wear off.
+I think time can go any way, but when I am collaborating with my cousin Jason Schwartzman [for “Mozart” most recently], we work well at night.
+We will have a Martini, and then we’ll get to work.
+When I have jet lag and get up really early before anyone is awake and there are no distractions, it can be a fantastic time to write—that solitude is helpful.
+Sometimes I find it productive to write where there is a lot of commotion—in airports or cafes—and you feel a sense of privacy within that environment.

-Do you, when writing alone or in a team, need some sort of feedback while you’re in the writing process, and are you a fast writer?
+When you’re writing, do you need some feedback while you’re in the writing process?
+Are you a fast writer?

 Where do you get your inspiration and ideas?
-I once talked to screenwriter Steven Knight and he can easily work on more than one screenplay at the same time, while a French screenwriter once told me that he constantly takes the high speed train from Paris to Biarritz (in the south of France) and back, that’s a one day trip, and he uses the window in the train as his screen.
-That’s where he gets his inspiration.
+I once talked to screenwriter Steven Knight; he can easily work on more than one screenplay at the same time, while a French screenwriter once told me that he constantly takes the high speed train from Paris to Biarritz [in the south of France] and back.
+That’s a one day trip, and he uses the window on the train as his screen; that’s where he gets his inspiration.
 How does it work for you?

-Not one particular way – I am sort of always finding new things to inspire.
+Not one particular way—I am always finding new things to inspire.
 For me to detach from the phone and internet is quite essential, so that’s one thing.
 It’s tempting when you’re writing to research a word or a place, and this can be useful, but at the same time can be distracting.
-I think having some privacy can be productive, but I am a person with a lot of different approaches and patterns.
+I think having some privacy can be productive, but I am a person with many different approaches and patterns.
 When I am pregnant with an idea, it’s as if whatever I do, the idea will show itself.
 I might watch a movie, and everything I am thinking about shows itself in the movie.
-When there is a ripe thing bubbling up, it is inevitable it will take form in whatever it is you are doing.
+When there is a ripe thing bubbling up, it will inevitably take form in whatever it is you are doing.

 When you write a script, do you already have certain actors in mind?

 For certain roles, definitely.
 It helps to see the character, and there are certain actors with such unique qualities you write for them.
-Then you may not get them, but it works out and that’s pleasurable as well.
+Then you may not get them, but it still works out, and that’s pleasurable as well.

-You have been nominated for several major awards up until now, but generally speaking, what’s the most gratifying recognition you got so far in your career?
+You were nominated for several major awards up until now, but generally speaking, what’s the most gratifying recognition you got so far in your career?

 Each step of the way has been satisfying.
-When I was a younger music video filmmaker, my Grammy nomination and MTV Award was satisfying.
-Most recently the Golden Globe win was very nice.
+When I was a younger music video filmmaker, my Grammy nomination and MTV Award were satisfying.
+Most recently, the Golden Globe win was very nice.
 I have no hierarchy.
 I can say it is gratifying to be nominated and to win unexpectedly at the Globes because there was no stress over it.

 It is a blessing certainly.
-I am very close to my family and we share a lot of experiences together.
+I am very close to my family, and we share a lot of experiences together.
 I take pleasure in my work and our collaborations.
 I enjoy that experience and collaboration.
 In terms of people making comparisons, I don’t tend to put my credence in that.
-We are rather individual, and to look at all of our works there is quite a distinction.
+We are rather individual, and to look at our work there is quite a distinction.

 Samuel Goldwyn, Jr. once told me: “A lot of people often ask me what it was like to grow up in Hollywood.”
 And then he’d say, “What do you mean?”
 “Well, with the movie stars and everything!”
 Mr. Goldwyn’s response was always the same: “What I remember best, is the day my father was able to pay back the bank the cost of a movie, that was always a big celebration in our family.”
 I realize your situation must have been different, but how do you remember your childhood?